Testing goodness-of-fit and conditional independence with approximate co-sufficient sampling: Introduction

-All of the works mentioned thus far are rather distinct from other work on similar inference problems in that they provide \emph{exact} Type I error control for any test statistic without assuming the null distribution of $X$ is known exactly.
-Our work differs from all of these works in that it allows for degenerate (and non-degenerate) models by conditioning only on an approximately sufficient statistic.
-To our knowledge, the approximate approach arises in only a few settings in the literature.
+Moving beyond CSS testing, we are only aware of a few works which take a similarly approximate approach to that of the present paper.
 First, the most related to our approach is the work of \cite{lillegaard2001tests}, where they mention the possibility of an aCSS-type test to solve the Behrens--Fisher problem (i.e., testing for a difference of means between two Gaussian samples, described above in Model Class~\ref{cl:cef}), but conclude that such an approach would be computationally intractable; they instead propose a heuristic sampling procedure which they support with simulations but no theory.
-Second, \citet{kalbfleisch1970application,cox1987parameter} focus on parametric likelihood-based testing in the presence of nuisance parameters, but study the case where the nuisance parameters are orthogonal or asymptotically orthogonal to the parameter of interest.
-Finally, approximate Bayesian computation, also known as likelihood-free inference, conducts Bayesian inference conditional on a compact non-sufficient statistic, but for computational, as opposed to statistical reasons, since in the Bayesian framework there is no statistical downside to conditioning on as much as possible (see, e.g., \citet{kousathanas2016likelihood} for such a paper that explicitly addresses the role of sufficiency).
+Second, \cite{kalbfleisch1970application,cox1987parameter} focus on parametric likelihood-based testing in the presence of nuisance parameters, but study the case where the nuisance parameters are orthogonal or asymptotically orthogonal to the parameter of interest.
+Finally, approximate Bayesian computation, also known as likelihood-free inference, conducts Bayesian inference conditional on a compact non-sufficient statistic, but for computational, as opposed to statistical reasons, since in the Bayesian framework there is no statistical downside to conditioning on as much as possible (see, e.g., \cite{kousathanas2016likelihood} for such a paper that explicitly addresses the role of sufficiency).